Pugalenthi-Parasuraman/Pugalenthi-Parasuraman/README.md

 # 💫 About Me:
-🎓 Studying in college, 3rd year of engineering.<br>💻 Frontend Developer with a keen interest in web technologies.<br>🌱 I’m currently learning : HTML5️⃣, CSS, JavaScript....<br>📷 Enjoy photo and video editing as creative outlets.<br>🔗 Let's connect : LinkedIn - Pugal Pugalenthi<br>🚀 Building projects and contributing to open source.<br>🤝 I’m looking for help with
+🎓 Studying in college, 3rd year of engineering.<br>💻 Frontend Developer with a keen interest in web technologies.<br>🌱 I’m currently learning : HTML5️⃣, CSS, JavaScript....<br>📷 Enjoy photo and video editing as creative outlets.<br>🚀 Building projects and contributing to open source.<br>🤝 I’m looking for help with

 ## 🌐 Socials: